47degrees/fp-with-arrow-videos/Functor.md

 ```

 # Slide 12
-`Try` is biased to its `Success` implementation, so map just works over it.
+`Try` is biased to its `Success` implementation, so map just works over that one.
 Otherwise it short-circuits the error:
 ```
 val failingOp = Try { failingOperation() }
 // Failure(exception=java.lang.RuntimeException)